نوع مقاله : پژوهشی

 Materials and Methods

-The Kobi Baba Ali International Wetland, a 500-hectare site in West Azerbaijan Province, Iran, is the focus of a study due to its vulnerability to drought and dewatering.
-This Ramsar-recognized wetland experiences these fluctuations due to reduced rainfall and excessive upstream water usage, according to a wetland report.
-Bulk soil samples were collected from the dried wetland bed and transferred into small erosion trays for preparation.
-At the same time, native cyanobacteria from the dried-up bed of study wetland and effective in soil conservation were extracted, identified, purified, and propagated.
-Cyanobacterial strains (Nostoc sp. and Oscillatoria sp.) were prepared at four concentrations: 0, 1.5, 3, and 6 g m-2.
-The inocula were then applied in hidro-seeding method to prepared trays under controlled conditions, with four replicates per treatment.
-The inoculum was incorporated to a minimum depth of one centimeter to ensure consistent soil contact.
-Then, the treated trays were subjected to two conditions: completely dry (representing a permanently dried wetland) for 134 days and dry-dewatering (representing a seasonal wetland experiencing alternating drought in the warm seasons and dewatering in the rainy seasons of the year) for 60 days of dry, 60 days of dewatering, and 14 days of dry (a total of 134 days).
-The study involved 32 soil samples: 16 under dry conditions and 16 under dry-dewatering conditions.
-The study was conducted in a completely randomized experimental design from June to November 2022.
-Soil organic matter and total nitrogen were measured after the experiments using the Walkley-Black and Kjeldahl methods, respectively.
-The data was then analyzed using one- and two-way ANOVA and an independent t-test.
+For this research, the international Kobi Baba Ali Wetland, in West Azerbaijan Province in northwestern Iran was selected.
+This 500-hectare wetland is known as the Ramsar Convention.
+The mentioned wetland is subject to seasonal cycles of dryness and flooding due to decreased rainfall and unsustainable water use upstream.
+Volume soil samples from the dried bed of the wetland were collected and transferred for preparation into small erosion trays.
+Simultaneously, native cyanobacteria for soil conservation of the dried-up wetland bed were extracted, identified, purified, and propagated.
+From the obtained Cyanobacterial (Nostoc sp. and Oscillatoria sp.) four concentrations of 0, 1.5, 3, and 6 g m-2 were prepared.
+Then, the prepared cyanobacteria were water-inoculated on prepared trays based on the defined treatments in four replicates.
+The penetration depth of the inoculation solution was at least one cm.
+Then, the treated trays were placed under two conditions: completely dry (representing a permanently dried wetland) for 134 days, and dry-dewatering (representing a seasonal wetland experiencing cycles of dryness in the warm seasons and flooding during the rainy seasons) with a total of 60 days of dryness, 60 days of flooding, and 14 days of dryness (a total of 134 days).
+A total of 32 experiments were conducted (16 experiments under complete dryness conditions and 16 experiments under dry-flooding conditions).
+The study was conducted in the from of a completely randomized experimental design from July to November 2022.
+After the completion of the experiments, the measurements of organic matter and total nitrogen in the soil were determined using the Walkley-Black and Kjeldahl methods, respectively.
+Finally, statistical analysis of the results was conducted using one-way and two-way analysis of variance and independent t-tests.

 Results and Discussion